• Skip to primary navigation

 Chicken parmesan on top of pasta with extra sauce ready to serve.

-We prefer our chicken parmesan served over spaghetti, but you can get pretty creative here with this.
+We prefer our cast iron chicken parmesan served over spaghetti, but you can get pretty creative here with this.
 Some people like to make sandwiches out of it which is good too.
 In that case, French fries will go well with it!
 And then you can dip the fries in the marinara sauce too.

 Dinner rolls, garlic bread or Italian bread are other great options too.
 Don't have dinner rolls?
 It's ok because you can whip up some cheesy garlic biscuits.